melt-ui/melt-ui/src/docs/content/controlled.md

 All components are uncontrolled by default, and in most cases, this is more than enough.
-However, our goal is to provide as much flexibility as possible, so we offer a few ways to give you more control over the state & behavior of the components.
+However, our goal is to provide as much flexibility as possible, so we offer a few ways to give you more control over the state and behavior of the components.

 ## Controlled Usage